Updated 18 January 2017

 Let food cool before placing it in the fridge.
 Keep bought frozen goods cold in a heat-insulating bag and put in the fridge as quickly as possible.
 Defrost anything frozen in the fridge section.
 Let warm beer first cool overnight.
 Keeping the fridge full reduces cold air falling out when opened.
 Leave gaps for air to move, but fill empty spaces with plastic bottles full of water.

 Most fridges control temperature by cycling on and off.
 Energy draw is related to the ratio of on times to off times.
 A fridge that draws more energy but is on less often, or for shorter times, may use less energy per day.
-Some new fridges run constantly, adjusting speed to maintain temperature.
-For any type of fridge only their daily energy draw has meaning.
+Many new fridges are designed run constantly, varying speed to maintain temperature.
+For any type of fridge only their daily energy draw has any meaning.

 Making caravan fridges work as claimed from solar

 Making electrical caravan fridges work as claimed from solar alone is totally feasible.
-A typical 40-110 litre chest and door opening electric fridge draws 0.7-1.0 amp hours/day per litre of their volume.
+A typical 40-110 litre chest and door opening electric fridge draws 0.7-1.0 amp hours/day per litre of its volume.
 Larger ones draw slightly less per litre.
 In temperate areas (up to 300 C) this typically requires 150-200 watts of solar, and 100-150 amp hours battery capacity per 100 litres of fridge volume.
 Above that 300 C solar capacity needs increasing by 5% for each 10 C. Alternator charging assists particularly if driving a few hours each day.
 See http://caravanandmotorhomebooks.com/dc-dc-charging/

 Three-way fridges work well on gas, from the alternator whilst driving and 110/230 volts when available.
 Their energy draw – of 12-30 amps (at 12 volts), however, is far too high for solar.
 See below re ‘Climate Class’.